 • Nearest Major Airport: Bangor International Airport

-• Average Temperatures: 55°F // 38°F
+• Average Temperature: 55°F // 38°F

+Savannah, Georgia, is one of the best places to visit in the USA during October on a Southeast road trip for southern charm and spooky vibes.
 This historic city has been called one of the most haunted places in the United States — making it perfect for spooky season.
 It also has some of the best weather in October.
 While Savannah is notoriously hot and humid during the summer, the weather is typically mild and pleasant in October, especially toward the end of the month.

-One of the best things to do in Savannah is to stroll around the city’s many historic squares (22 to be exact), which are filled with fountains and live oak trees draped in Spanish moss.
+One of the best things to do in Savannah is to stroll around the city’s many historic squares (22 to be exact!), which are filled with fountains and live oak trees draped in Spanish moss.
 You also can’t miss taking a ghost tour in Savannah at night to learn about the city’s haunted history and to visit some of the most haunted spots in Savannah

 When it comes to food, Savannah is known for its Southern comfort food.
 One of the best places to eat in Savannah is Mrs. Wilkes’ Dining Room, which serves hearty fare at communal tables.
-For dinner, The Olde Pink House is a more upscale spot for Southern cuisine – just be sure to make a reservation well in advance!
+For dinner, The Olde Pink House is a more upscale spot for Southern cuisine — just be sure to make a reservation well in advance!
+This restaurant is extremely popular, but totally worth it.

 • Nearest Major Airport: Savannah/Hilton Head International Airport

-• Average Temperatures: 79°F // 60°F
+• Average Temperature: 79°F // 60°F

-11. San Diego, California
+12. San Diego, CA

 San Diego, California, stands out as one of the best places to travel in the USA in October.
 Known for its beautiful beaches and vibrant culture, San Diego offers a unique blend of relaxation and excitement that suits travelers of all ages and interests, whether you are visiting San Diego solo, as a couple, or with your family for a fun weekend trip to San Diego

 October is particularly delightful in San Diego because it marks the city’s shoulder season.
 The summer crowds have dispersed, leaving behind more room to explore and enjoy the city’s stunning landscapes.
 The weather, too, is ideal — warm days and cool nights are perfect for outdoor activities like surfing, hiking, or simply soaking up the sun on the beach in La Jolla or Coronado Island.
-You can take a leisurely stroll along the coastline in La Jolla, hike in Torrey Pines State Natural Reserve, go surfing at one of the many beaches, or enjoy the best things to do on Coronado Island, from shopping to exploring the historic Hotel del Coronado.
+You can take a stroll along the coastline in La Jolla, hike in Torrey Pines State Natural Reserve, go surfing at one of the many beaches, or enjoy the best things to do on Coronado Island, from shopping to exploring the historic Hotel del Coronado

 October is also a month of vibrant events in San Diego.
-The Pacific Beachfest is a must-see, lively celebration that showcases the city’s beach culture through music, food, and sporting events.
+Pacific Beachfest is a must-see, lively celebration that showcases the city’s beach culture through music, food, and sporting events.
 Film enthusiasts can attend the San Diego International Film Festival, which features a diverse range of films from around the globe.
 For wine connoisseurs, the La Jolla Art & Wine Festival provides an opportunity to taste wines from top wineries while perusing works from local artists.

 When it comes to food, San Diego boasts a rich and varied culinary scene.
 One popular eatery among locals and tourists alike is George’s at the Cove.
 Located in La Jolla, this restaurant offers modern American cuisine complemented by breathtaking views of the Pacific Ocean.
 From fresh seafood to innovative dishes, George’s at the Cove is sure to provide a memorable dining experience.

-• Where to Stay: Pendry San Diego
+• Top Hotel Pick: Pendry San Diego

 • Nearest Major Airport: San Diego International Airport

-• Average Temperatures: 74°F // 61°F
+• Average Temperature: 74°F // 61°F

 If you’re searching for one of the best places to visit in the USA in October, then you can’t beat Asheville, North Carolina.
 After all, this vibrant mountain town sits at the bottom of the Blue Ridge Mountains and offers visitors sweeping views of this incredible natural landscape — particularly in October when the area comes alive with fall foliage.

-If you’re a music lover, you should plan to attend the LEAF Festival from October 20th – October 23rd.
+If you’re a music lover, you should plan to attend the LEAF Festival from October 20th to October 23rd.
 This iconic music festival has been delighting audiences for well over 50 years, and you’ll get to enjoy performances from globally renowned artists.

 You should also plan time to tour the Biltmore and take in the grandeur of this iconic estate.
 The gardens are absolutely magical during the fall season, so taking some time to stroll through them is one of the best tips for visiting the Biltmore Estate!
 After a day at the Biltmore, stop for a pint at Burial Beer Co.
-Taproom since the town is known for its incredible craft beer too.
+Taproom since the town is known for its incredible craft beer.

-13. Hocking Hills, Ohio
+14. Hocking Hills, OH

 October in Hocking Hills — located in Logan, Ohio — is a dreamy time to visit, with vibrant autumn landscapes that captivate nature enthusiasts.
 In the forests, the hiking trails come alive with a tapestry of red, orange, and yellow leaves.
 Ash Cave, Old Man’s Cave, and Cedar Falls showcase the elegance of waterfalls gracefully flowing amidst the backdrop of fall colors.
 For adrenaline seekers, zip-lining tours provide a chance to soar above treetops and embrace the crisp fall air.

-To completely immerse oneself in Hocking Hills’ autumn beauty, the Hocking Hills Scenic Railway offers a leisurely journey through the beautiful countryside.
+To completely immerse yourself in Hocking Hills’ autumn beauty, the Hocking Valley Scenic Railway offers a leisurely journey through the beautiful countryside.
 This ride allows you to capture stunning photographs of the landscape.
 Additionally, guided horseback excursions through falling autumn leaves provide a serene and immersive encounter with nature, revealing even more hidden gems of Hocking Hills.
 Or, you can stay at one of the best luxury cabins in Hocking Hills to enjoy the fall scenery from your front door!

-For a unique dining experience, The Kindred Spirits at the Inn at Cedar Falls is a culinary must-visit.
+For a unique dining experience, Kindred Spirits Restaurant at the Inn at Cedar Falls is a culinary must-visit.
 This charming restaurant not only serves mouthwatering dishes but also offers a unique rustic setting surrounded by nature.
 Enjoy cuisine made with locally sourced ingredients that perfectly embody the region’s flavors, including warm pumpkin bisque and roasted butternut squash.

 Be part of the beauty of Hocking Hills in October, where couples and families alike are welcome.
 From scenic hikes and waterfalls to thrilling zip-lining adventures and relaxing railway rides, this destination promises an unforgettable experience.
 Whether you seek outdoor adventures or serene moments in nature, Hocking Hills offers cherished memories for years to come.